 Sarah Mott was the daughter of Randolph Mott and Nancy Ann Walker of Richmond and Northumberland Counties in Virginia.
 She married Edward Dobyns in 1797 in Richmond County.
 Sarah and Edward left Virgina for Kentucky and settled in Hopkins County before 1810.
 Sarah was Verda’s 2nd great-grandmother.

-John Petty lived in McMinn County, Tennessee in 1840, Bradley County, Tennessee in 1860 and 1870, and Whitfield County, Georgia in 1880.
-Several of his children moved to Kentucky after the Civil War.
-Sons, John R. and Joseph lived in Logan County in 1870, but John R. moved his family to Hopkins County shortly after that.
+John Petty lived in Sevier County, Tennessee in 1830, McMinn County, Tennessee in 1840, Bradley County, Tennessee in 1860 and 1870, and Whitfield County, Georgia in 1880.
+He was probably the son of James Petty of Sevier County, Tennessee.
+Several of John’s children moved to Kentucky after the Civil War.
+Sons John R. and Joseph lived in Logan County in 1870, then John R. moved his family to Hopkins County shortly after that.
+Daughters Caroline and Mary Elizabeth lived in Webster County when Mary married there in 1869.
 John R. had married Margaret Thomas in 1857 in Whitfield County, Georgia.
-Their daughter Samantha Angeline was Verda's mother.
+Their daughter Samantha Angeline was Verda’s mother.